webplatform/docs-wpd/CSS_property_guide/index.md

 ====Top level summary====

-Enter a very brief description of function, for example "Applies background images to HTML elements."
+Enter a very brief description of function, for example

+"The background-image property allows you to apply one or more background images to an element.
+These can be url() paths to image files, or CSS3 linear or radial gradients.
+For more information, consult [[tutorials/using_css_background_images|Using CSS background images]] and [[tutorials/creating_gradients_in_css|Creating gradients in CSS]]."

 ====The data table====